Watch now: Madison Public Library launches Native American Storyteller-in-Residence program

 Generations ago, the Ho-Chunk would use long winters to pass down tales of creation and life lessons, Cloud said.
 As the days become shorter and the air becomes colder in Madison, Cloud is continuing tradition by filling Madison's many public libraries with storytelling.

-Using the internet and stories she grew up hearing as her guides, she planned story times, presentations and traditional skill sharing events that will take place in libraries throughout Madison.
+Using the internet and stories she grew up hearing as her guides, she planned story times, presentations and traditional-skills-sharing events that will take place in libraries throughout Madison.

-The Ho-Chunk, also known as the Hoocąk, have inhabited the region where Madison now sits, traditionally known as Teejop or Dejope which means Four Lakes, "since time immemorial."
+The Ho-Chunk, also known as the Hoocąk, have inhabited the region where Madison now sits — traditionally known as Teejop or Dejope, which means "four lakes" — "since time immemorial," according to a heritage marker on the UW-Madison campus.
 Cloud said it is important Wisconsin residents understand the Indigenous history of the region because "it is a part" of them.

-Created through a partnership with Ho-Chunk Gaming, the Storyteller-in-Residence program was inspired by a similar residency created in 2008 at Vancouver Public Library.
+Created through a partnership with Ho-Chunk Gaming, the Storyteller-in-Residence program was inspired by a similar residency created in 2008 at the Vancouver Public Library in Canada.
 Neeyati Shah, community engagement librarian with Madison Public Library, observed the program while completing her master's degree in Vancouver, inspiring her to bring it to Wisconsin.

 Shah said when she moved to Madison it was clear there was an "appetite" for education on Indigenous culture.
 She thought the Native American residency program would be a perfect fit, especially because the Madison Public Library already does programming around different heritage months.